quackscience/quackflight/README.md

 Execute DuckDB queries using the _experimental_ Flight GRPC API

 > [!NOTE]
-> Quackpipe execute queries in `:memory:` unless an `authorization` header is provided for data persistence
+> Quackpipe executes queries in `:memory:` unless an `authorization` header is provided for data persistence

 ```sql